-The Israelites were commanded to celebrate this as the first feature of the Jewish Law and one of their greatest memorials as a nation.
+The Israelites were commanded to celebrate this Passover as the first feature of the Jewish Law and as one of their greatest memorials as a nation.
 As a matter of fact, we find that in some degree the Passover is celebrated by Jews in all parts of the world - even by those who claim to be agnostics and infidels.
 They still have a measure of respect for it as an ancient custom.
-But is it not strange that, with the bright minds which many of them possess, our Jewish friends have never thought it worth while to inquire the meaning of this celebration?
+But is it not strange that, with the bright minds which many of them possess, our Jewish friends have never thought it worth while to inquire into the meaning of this celebration?
 Why was the lamb slain and eaten?
 Why was its blood sprinkled upon the door-posts and lintels?
-Because God so commanded, of course; but what reason, motive, object or lesson was there behind the divine command?
-Truly a reasonable God has reasonable commands, and in due time will be willing that his faithful people should understand the significance of every requirement.
+Because God so commanded, of course; but what reason, motive, object or lesson was there behind the Divine command?
+Truly a reasonable God gives reasonable commands, and in due time will be willing that His faithful people should understand [R5640: page 68] the significance of every requirement.
 Why are the Hebrews indifferent to this subject?
 Why does prejudice hold their minds?
-It is for them to answer, and, answering, to get light and joy from the knowledge.

-Although Christianity has the answer to this question we regret that the majority of Christians, because of carelessness, would be unable to give a reason and [R3959: page 86] ground for any hope in connection with this matter.
-If the Jew can realize that his Sabbath day is a type or foreshadowing of a coming epoch of rest and blessing and release from toil, sorrow and death, why can he not see that similarly all the features of the Mosaic Law institution were intended by the Lord to be foreshadowings of various blessings, to be bestowed in due time?
-Why can it not be discerned by all that the Passover lamb typified, represented, the Lamb of God? that its death represented the death of Jesus, the Just for the unjust? and that the application of its blood symbolizes, represents, the application of the merit of the death of Jesus to the entire household of faith?
-Blessed are those whose eyes see that Jesus was indeed "the Lamb of God that taketh away the sin of the world" - that the cancellation of the world's sin is effected by the payment of man's penalty - that as the whole world lost divine favor and came under divine sentence of death, with its concomitants of sorrow and pain, it was necessary before this sentence or curse could be removed that a satisfaction of justice should be made, and that therefore, as the Apostle declares, Christ died for our sins - the Just for the unjust, that he might bring us back to God.
-Thus he opened up a new and living way - a new way to life everlasting.
+Although Christianity has the answer to this question we regret that the majority of Christians, because of carelessness, are unable to give a reason and ground for any hope in connection with this matter.
+If the Jew can realize that his Sabbath day is a type or foreshadowing of a coming Epoch of rest and blessing and release from toil, sorrow and death, why can he not see that similarly all the features of the Mosaic Law institution were designed by the Lord to be foreshadowings of various blessings, to be bestowed in due time?
+Why can it not be discerned by all that the Passover lamb typified, represented, the Lamb of God, that its death represented the death of Jesus, the Messiah? and that the sprinkling of its blood symbolizes, represents, the imputation of the merit of the death of Jesus to the entire Household of Faith, the passed-over class?

+Blessed are those whose eyes of faith see that Jesus was indeed "the Lamb of God that taketh away the sin of the world" - that the cancellation of the world's sin is effected by the payment of Adam's penalty - that as the whole world lost the favor of God and came under the Divine sentence of death, with its concomitants of sorrow and pain, it was necessary before this sentence or curse could be removed that a satisfaction of Justice should be made; and that therefore, as the Apostle declares, Christ died for our sins - the Just for the unjust, that He might bring us back to God.
+Thus He opened up "a new and living way" - a way to life everlasting.